telerik/winforms-docs/tools/visual-style-builder/getting-started.md

 ## Creating a new Repository Item

->note For more information or repository items, check the [Theme Repository]({%slug winforms/tools/visual-style-builder/working-with-visual-style-builder/working-with-repository-items%}) topic.
+>note For more information on repository items, check the [Theme Repository]({%slug winforms/tools/visual-style-builder/working-with-visual-style-builder/working-with-repository-items%}) topic.
 >

 ![tools-visual-style-builder-getting-started 002](images/tools-visual-style-builder-getting-started002.png)